cloudfoundry/bpm-release/docs/config.md

 bpm run -e KEY=value -e ... [...]
 ```

+!!! note
-**Note:** The environment variable flag should not be used for secret values as
+    The environment variable flag should not be used for secret values as
     these strings will appear in the process table.

 The both flags can be specified multiple times.
 The volume flag can use the
 `writable`, `mount_only`, or `allow_executions` options.